 President and Chief Executive Officer

-Arne M. Sorenson is President and Chief Executive Officer of Marriott International, Inc., a leading global lodging company with more than 3,700 lodging properties in 74 countries and territories and reported revenues of over $12 billion in fiscal year 2011.
+Arne M. Sorenson is President and Chief Executive Officer of Marriott International, Inc., a leading lodging global company with more than 4,100 lodging properties in more than 79 countries and territories and reported revenues of more than $14 billion in fiscal year 2014.

-Marriott International operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including Marriott Hotels & Resorts, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments and Marriott Vacation Club.
+Marriott International operates and franchises hotels and licenses vacation ownership resorts under 19 brands, including Marriott Hotels, The Ritz-Carlton, JW Marriott Hotels, Bulgari, EDITION, Renaissance, Protea, Gaylord Hotels, Autograph Collection Hotels, Delta Hotels and Resorts, Moxy Hotels, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites Marriott Executive Apartments and Marriott Vacation Club.

 Prior to joining Marriott in 1996, Mr. Sorenson was a partner with the law firm Latham & Watkins in Washington, D.C., where he specialized in mergers and acquisitions litigation.

-Mr. Sorenson is a graduate of the University of Minnesota Law School and of Luther College in Decorah, Iowa.
-He resides in Chevy Chase, Maryland, with his wife, Ruth.
-They have four children.
+Mr. Sorenson is a graduate of the University of Minnesota Law School and Luther College in Decorah, Iowa.

 Anthony G. Capuano †

-Mr. Capuano began his Marriott career in 1995 as a part of the market planning and feasibility team.
-Between 1997 and 2005, he led Marriott's full service development efforts in the western United States and Canada.
+Mr. Capuano began his Marriott International career in 1995 as part of the Market Planning and Feasibility team.
+Between 1997 and 2005, he led Marriott’s full service development efforts in the Western U.S. and Canada.
+In early 2008, his responsibilities expanded to include North America, the Caribbean and Latin America.
+In 2009, he assumed global Development responsibility for the Company.

-Prior to joining Marriott, Mr. Capuano worked for Laventhol and Horwath's leisure time advisory group in Boston, Mass.
-He then joined Kenneth Leventhal and Company's hospitality consulting group in Los Angeles, Calif.
+Mr. Capuano began his professional career in Laventhol and Horwath’s Boston-based Leisure Time Advisory Group.
+He then joined Kenneth Leventhal and Company’s hospitality consulting group in Los Angeles, CA.

 Bancroft S. Gordon